-Use the Detection Settings menu to configure alarm levels, alarm delays, ClassiFire parameters, day and night settings, and flow setup.
+Use the Detection Settings menu to configure alarm levels, alarm delays, ClassiFire parameters, day and night settings, flow setup, referencing, and MatrixScan.

 Configuring the alarm levels

 Use the Alarm Levels menu to configure the parameters used by ClassiFire to calculate the alarm threshold levels.
 Configurable options are shown in the table below.